suzpiver/ECommerceWebsite-FullStack/APIDOC.md

 # Free People API Documentation
-The Free People API provides information on Free People's womens clothing, specifically tops, bottoms, and dresses.
-It also enables users to maintian an account to purchase items, personalize item suggestions, and reveiw purchased items.
+The Free People API provides information on Free People's women's clothing, specifically tops, bottoms, and dresses.
+It also enables users to submit an account to purchase items, access transaction history, and reveiw purchased items.

 ## Endpoint 1: Get a list of clothes in this site and their information.
 **Request Format:** /clothes

 **QUERY PARAM 1:**

-**Request Format:** ?items=all;
+**Request Format:** /clothes

 **Request Type:** GET

 **Returned Data Format**: Plain text

-**Description:** Returns a plain text response of all the items in the API with their full name and shortname seperated by a ":".
+**Description:** Returns a plain text response of all the items in the API with their full name and shortname seperated by a ":". eq.
 Full name:shortname
-The shortname is used as the base string to access further details about the item such as its image and color.
+The shortname is used as the base string to access further details about the item such as its image and color whereas the Full name is the official company assigned name

-**Example Request:** /clothes?items=all
+**Example Request:** /clothes

 **Example Response:**
 ```